 VOICE began as the PA Culture Change Coalition (PCCC) stemming from the desire of its founders to create change in how elders were cared for in Pennsylvania.
 In 1999, PA Auditor General Robert Casey, Jr. convened a symposium on staffing issues related to long-term care of the elderly.
 From the symposium participants emerged a group of “innovative managers, major elder care industry associations, unions, advocacy organizations and professional associations” that founded in 2000 what they called the Pennsylvania “Culture Change” Coalition.

-According to minutes from a March 20, 2002 PA Culture Change Coalition meeting, “there was consensus among participants that culture change, not workforce, should be the focus of the Coalition and a reaffirmation of its mission/goals/values… Major priority areas were: public policy, advancing the platform, promoting best practices, education for internal and external audiences and coalition building.”
+According to minutes from a March 20, 2002 PCCC meeting, “there was consensus among participants that culture change, not workforce, should be the focus of the Coalition and a reaffirmation of its mission/goals/values…….
+Major priority areas were: public policy, advancing the platform, promoting best practices, education for internal and external audiences and coalition building.”
 A Steering Committee was formed to lead the Coalition and at the Sept.
-10, 2002 meeting Carol Tschop and Mary Anne Kelly were elected as co-chairs.
-Standing committees of Best Practices, Education and Policy were formed, and a mission statement, vision and values based on those of the Pioneer Network were adopted.
+10, 2002 meeting Mary Anne Kelly and Carol Tschop were elected as co-chairs.
+Standing committees of Best Practices, Education and Policy were formed as well as a mission statement, vision and values based on those of the Pioneer Network were adopted.

 In 2016, the Board of Directors engaged in a branding and strategy process, resulting in a sharpening of its vision, mission and values, as well as a new name, VOICE (Voice Of Inspired Change for Elders).
-The Board believes that VOICE more clearly articulates our desire to be a positive force toward a vision of empowered elders living self-directed lives across Pennsylvania and beyond.
+The Board believes that VOICE more clearly articulates our desire to be a positive force toward a vision of empowered elders living self-directed lives across Pennsylvania and beyond